Evaluating Overfit and Underfit in Models of Network Community Structure: Evaluating Community Structure Quality

 Here, we introduce an evaluation scheme based on a pairing of two complementary network learning tasks: a link prediction task, described above and in Box~\hyperref[table:LP]{1}, and a new task we call link description, described below and in Box~\hyperref[table:LD]{2}.
 The goal of these tasks is to characterize the behavior of methods in general, i.e., a method's general tendency to over- or under-fit across many real networks, rather than to evaluate the quality of a fit to any particular network.
 A key feature of this scheme is that a method cannot be perfect at both tasks, and each method's tradeoff in performance across them creates a diagnostic to evaluate the method's tendency to over- or under-fit real data.

 In our evaluation, each method uses a score function to estimate the likelihood that a particular pair of nodes $ij$ should be connected.
 Most algorithms optimize some underlying objective function in order to sort among different community partitions.
 In our main evaluation, we use model-specific score functions, which are based on the method's own objective function.
 This choice ensures that each method makes estimates that are aligned with its underlying assumptions about what makes good communities.
-We then compare these model-specific results with those derived from a SBM-based scoring function.
-This comparison to a fixed reference point allows us to better distinguish between poor generalizability being caused by a low-quality model of the network's structure and the selection of a low-quality partition or set of communities.
+We also compare these model-specific results with those derived from a SBM-based scoring function in Appendix~\ref{secA:MA-LPLD}.
+This comparison to a fixed reference point allows us to better distinguish between poor generalizability being caused by a low-quality score function and the selection of a low-quality partition or set of communities.